leonaponce/mazegame/README.md

 5- Dog must collect dog toys and dog treats throughout the maze <br><br>
 6- Alert must pop up in the event that the dog collects all items telling the user they have won the game<br><br>
-7- Prompt explains rules of the game and asks user for email information to enter timing stats
+7- Prompt explains rules of the game and asks user for email information to enter timing stats 8- Running timer at bottom of gaming screen